 The current guidance on reporting breaches was published in October 2016.
 The process is fundamentally unchanged from the previous guidance issued in 2012 but minor changes have been made to the reporting template to hopefully make it easier to complete.

 Further guidance on when to report a breach can be found in the guidance document, or the summary advice on how to avoid common breaches.
+If you would prefer to talk about a breach, or potential breach, please contact the Good Practice Team.

 The previous guidance on reporting breaches which was agreed by the UK Statistics Authority Board on 27 September 2012 has now been superseded.